Are These Finance Stocks a Great Value Stocks Right Now?

 Here at Zacks, we focus on our proven ranking system, which places an emphasis on earnings estimates and estimate revisions, to find winning stocks.
 But we also understand that investors develop their own strategies, so we are constantly looking at the latest trends in value, growth, and momentum to find strong companies for our readers.

+Another valuation metric that we should highlight is CHMG's P/B ratio of 1.05.
+The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks solid versus its industry's average P/B of 1.83.
+CHMG's P/B has been as high as 1.12 and as low as 0.78, with a median of 1.02, over the past year.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-IFS has a P/S ratio of 2.27.
-This compares to its industry's average P/S of 2.41.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
+CHMG has a P/S ratio of 2.28.
+This compares to its industry's average P/S of 3.37.

+Finally, our model also underscores that CHMG has a P/CF ratio of 6.39.
+This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
+CHMG's current P/CF looks attractive when compared to its industry's average P/CF of 16.39.
+CHMG's P/CF has been as high as 8.29 and as low as 6.18, with a median of 6.70, all within the past year.

-Jefferies Financial Group (JEF) may be another strong Financial - Miscellaneous Services stock to add to your shortlist.
-JEF is a # 2 (Buy) stock with a Value grade of A.
+Investors could also keep in mind Summit Financial Group (SMMF), an Banks - Southeast stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-Jefferies Financial Group also has a P/B ratio of 0.95 compared to its industry's price-to-book ratio of 4.40.
-Over the past year, its P/B ratio has been as high as 1.05, as low as 0.62, with a median of 0.81.
+Additionally, Summit Financial Group has a P/B ratio of 1.16 while its industry's price-to-book ratio sits at 1.83.
+For SMMF, this valuation metric has been as high as 1.25, as low as 0.92, with a median of 1.05 over the past year.

-Value investors will likely look at more than just these metrics, but the above data helps show that Intercorp Financial Services and Jefferies Financial Group are likely undervalued currently.
-And when considering the strength of its earnings outlook, IFS and JEF sticks out as one of the market's strongest value stocks.
+These figures are just a handful of the metrics value investors tend to look at, but they help show that Chemung Financial Corp and Summit Financial Group are likely being undervalued right now.
+Considering this, as well as the strength of its earnings outlook, CHMG and SMMF feels like a great value stock at the moment.

 Investor Alert: Legal Marijuana Looking for big gains?